flxwu/tech-talks/README.md

 * DIY Internet - Brief 101 on a website’s journey to your screen
 * Augmented Reality in Your Browser using Vanilla JavaScript
 * Figuring out `this` and why it's not `that`
-* CSS-in-JS: The Future of Component-based styling?
+* Building a Treasure Hunt game using Augmented Reality

 **Other Tech:**

 * Beyond `git commit` - Advanced Git Tricks that will save your day
 * Testing your tests’ quality - Introduction to Mutation Testing

-**Personal:**

-* Experiences of a 17-y/o in the Tech Scene

 You can find my talk proposals in the [proposals/](/proposals) folder.